sohailbhamani/fav-utils/README.md

 # fav-utils
 A collection of scripts, tools, links and information I deemed worthy enough to be included in a repo!

+## Environment Setup
+### Shell Alias's
+- `alias gbdl='git branch --merged | grep -v \* | xargs git branch -D'` - This will delete any local branch that does not exist at origin.
+Handy for keepings things tidy locally.
 ## Scripts
 ### AWS
 #### S3